ujikCz/ReactiveHTML/README.md

 Remember that you can return only one element, so you have to add list into some container.

 Every list element have to some identifier, you can add it by add :key attribute (in elements) or :key prop (in components), keys helps to recognize changes in elements.
 Every key has to be unique in list.
 It can be String, Number, but no Object, Function or Array.

+If _key is not used, it will cause warning message.

 ```
 class List extends ReactiveHTML.Component {